 Brown Patch is most common when outside temperatures drop below 85°F and when the air is consistently moist (especially overnight when the sun cannot evaporate excess moisture).
+However, it can occur during hot, humid weather, especially in overfertilized lawns.
 Occasionally, there is a smaller, lighter-colored halo around the diseased area that looks similar to a smoke ring.
 The leaves growing along the runners will turn brown and may easily slip off of the stem in the affected areas.
 If the runners – or stolons -keep their green color while in the diseased area, this is a good sign that the grass will grow back once a fungicide treatment has been applied.
 Typically, both the roots and the runners will have a healthy appearance, and the actual blades of grass are what turn brown and look infected.
 The most common and successful treatments are listed below.

 Take All Patch (Gaeumannomyces graminis var. graminis)